TanmoySG/wunderDB/documentation/README.md

 ## Database

 A Database in wunderDb is a group of similar kind of collections.
-They are the primary containers of data.

 ### Create Database